 Pilcher has no criminal record, according to local court records.
 On June 5, 2018, Grant was charged with criminal possession of a weapon, endangering the welfare of a child, menacing, and harassment after he pulled out a knife and chased another man out of a residence in front of a 12-year-old, according to a press release from the Cortland County Sheriff’s Office that was distributed to local media following his arrest.

 A felony complaint filed by Sgt.
-Daniel Johnson alleges that Pilcher used a folding style knife to "stab the torso of Damian S. Grant, one time, resulting in death."
-That contradicts Pilcher's claim that he used a house key to defend himself against Grant.
+Daniel Johnson alleges that Pilcher used a folding style knife to “stab the torso of Damian S. Grant, one time, resulting in [his] death.”
+That contradicts Pilcher’s claim that he used a house key to defend himself against Grant.

 Pilcher also told police that Grant acted “excessively aggressive” toward him.

 “He swung at me, and hit me on the head,” Pilcher’s statement read.

 An EMT officer who responded to the scene stated that he noticed “an approximate 2 1/2 centimeter vertical laceration…that appeared to be angling up towards the sternum.
 The laceration was smooth on both sides and was in an elongated diamond shape.”